SaladTechnologies/salad-cloud-transcription-sdk-javascript/README.md

 ### Transcribe

-Transcribes a file or remote source.
-If a local file is provided, it is uploaded before transcription.
+Transcribes either a local file or a remote source.
+If you provide a local file, it’s uploaded before transcription.
+Files larger than 100 MB are uploaded in chunks

 ```ts
 import { SaladCloudTranscriptionSdk } from '@saladtechnologies-oss/salad-cloud-transcription-sdk'